Top GOP lawmakers hold up nearly $10M for Kansas prisons

 But Senate President Susan Wagle, a conservative Wichita Republican, told Kelly publicly Wednesday that she is not sure Zmuda can win Senate confirmation.
 A state-court-judge in Idaho criticized Zmuda in a March ruling, saying he had given “disingenuous” testimony in a lawsuit over access to that state’s execution records.

 Wagle said she is concerned about transparency issues with Zmuda planning to take over the Department of Corrections.
-Lawmakers are out of session until January, but Zmuda would be forced to step down if the Senate won’t confirm his appointment.
+Lawmakers are out of session until January of next year, but Zmuda would be forced to step down if the Senate won’t confirm his appointment.

 “He would not be confirmed if we voted today,” Senate Majority Leader Jim Denning, a conservative Kansas City-area Republican, told reporters.